sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Sign Language Recognition, Translation and Production

-Sign language translation is generally considered the task of translating between a video in sign language to text in a written language.
+Sign language translation is generally considered the task of translating between a video in sign language to spoken language text.
-Sign language production is the reverse process, of producing a sign language video from text in a written language.
+Sign language production is the reverse process, of producing a sign language video from spoken language text.
-Sign language recognition is the task of recognizing the signs themselves in the sign language, but not necessarily the written language text.
+Sign language recognition is the task of recognizing the signs themselves in the sign language.

 In the following graph we can see a fully connected pentagon where each node is a single data representation,